jupyterlab/jupyterlab/docs/source/user/urls.rst

   http(s)://<server:port>/<lab-location>/lab/tree/path/to/notebook.ipynb

-By default, the file browser will navigate to the directory containing the requested file.
+By default, the file browser will navigate to the folder containing the requested file.
 This behavior can be changed with the optional ``file-browser-path`` query parameter:

 .. code-block:: none

   http(s)://<server:port>/<lab-location>/lab/tree/path/to/notebook.ipynb?file-browser-path=/

-Entering the above URL will show the workspace root directory instead of the ``/path/to/`` directory in the file browser.
+Entering the above URL will show the workspace root folder instead of the ``/path/to/`` folder in the file browser.

 Linking Notebook Sections